Eight charged at Welland residence for COVID violations

-Just before noon today, 3 District (Welland) uniform officers attended a residence in the area of Cozy Street and Duncan Street, in Welland, on a COVID-19 related call for service.
+Just before noon on Jan.
+12, 3 District (Welland) uniform officers attended a residence in the area of Cozy Street and Duncan Street, in Welland, on a COVID-19 related call for service.

-According to a police statement issued Tuesday afternoon, officers arrived on scene to find several people inside a residence, “clearly in contradiction of the COVID-19 regulations.”
+According to a police statement issued that afternoon, officers arrived on scene to find several people inside a residence, “clearly in contradiction of the COVID-19 regulations.”

 As a result, police charged eight individuals with Fail to Comply with the Reopening Ontario Act.

-Note: UPDATED: Jan.
-19 with police comment confirming that some of those charged appeared to be homeless